 DKB in orbit

 In 2009, at Rob's wife's urging, Rob asked sax player Darren Whitney to join the band full-time (see his bio below).
 It was a wise move.
 Now a quartet, the band had a fuller sound, and the band breathed new life.
-For a time, the band even expanded to a quintet, with two horns.
+For certain engagements, the band expanded, with a second horn, keyboards, and female vocalists.
 Trombonist Jeff Marsanskis wrote many horn chart arrangements for the band which the band still uses when it plays as a larger unit.
 These were busy times for Rob and the band.

 In 2010, the band appeared on WCSH's popular 207 show (You can see the video on the Videos tab).
 The band performed one of Rob's original compositions, "Big Bass Drum," which the band still plays nearly every show.
 Around this time, the band entered the social media realm and started a Facebook page.